desmos-labs/introduction/readme.md

 ## Initial distribution of Desmos

-On most of the PoS blockchains, the distribution of tokens has a tremendous impact on the degree of decentralization.
+On most blockchains, the initial distribution of tokens has a tremendous impact on the degree of decentralization later on.
 We hope to provide a fairer chance for different people to participate through different types of efforts while ensure the security level of the chain.

 ### Initial supply